 3. Locate information relating to various chemical topics and interpret appropriate data.

-4. Develop a sound understanding of the molecular mechanisms in a number of important cell signaling cascades.
+4. Develop a sound understanding of the molecular mechanisms in a number of important cell signalling cascades.

 5. Develop competency in report writing and the critical appraisal of scientific literature.